transform-data/metrics-config-template/README.md

 # Transform Metrics Repo
-Welcome to your new Tansform Project!
+Welcome to your new Transform Project!
 See full install instructions on the [install page](https://app.transformdata.io/install) to get started using Transform.

 ## Resources
 * Learn more about Transform [in the docs](https://www.notion.so/transformdata/Transform-Documentation-4eb96a3207634834ab1ae8b5b23923ff)